markpackham/HyperionDevReact-AppCapstoneProject/reactStoreCapstoneProject/README.md

 It was to be React Redux based app that would allow users to add products to a cart like an online store as well as demo form validation for users logging in and registering.

+The user is presented with a list of products that they can add to a cart which shows the total price.
+They can then select the shipping where all the selected products get purchased.
+More info about the shipping can be found by clicking on the button "Shipping Info" which presents the info in some modals.

 ### Install Dependencies